githubtraining/introduction-to-github-apps/responses/verbose.md

 TEXT:

-Introduce Probot.

-Check out all the cool things you can do: https://probot.github.io/apps/
+Some of the coolest GitHub Apps out there were made with [Probot](https://probot.github.io/).
+We'll learn more about Probot later.
+For now, know this: Most [Probot apps](https://probot.github.io/docs/) are already hosted, easy to install, and easy to discover.
+There's nothing for you to deploy and manage.
+Here are just a few examples of things that have been built with Probot:

+- [Stale](https://probot.github.io/apps/stale/), which closes issues and PRs that have been around for just a bit too long without activity.
+- [Delete merged branch](https://probot.github.io/apps/delete-merged-branch/), so that you don't have to remember to do this after a merge.
+- [First timers](https://probot.github.io/apps/first-timers/), which creates a starter issue to help you onboard new open source contributors to your community.

+ACTIVITY:

-Hey user, install the WIP app (to this repo only, don't apply it to everything you have access to.)
+We're going to start by installing the [WIP app](https://probot.github.io/apps/wip/) (to this repo only, don't apply it to everything you have access to.)
  - Screenshot

 Prompt: Install WIP